imperva/stepping/README.md

 # Advanced Topics

 ### Exception & Error Handling
-Steeping provides its internal error handling for un-handled exception.
+Stepping provides its internal error handling for un-handled exception.

 The builtin implementation will try to delegate the exception handling to client's custom ExceptionHandler if provided (more about this in the next paragraph), otherwise it will try to gracefully shutdown all the steps, give a change to all Steps to cleanup and die gracefully.

+Since version 4.0.2, if a custom exception handler is provided, the framework refrains from logging errors to the log concerning the exceptions which are deleted to this handler.
+It is up to the consumer to decide how to handle the exceptions, among which, if to log an error.

 ### Custom ExceptionHandling
-Steeping enables consumers to provide their own Exception logic and notify the framework whether it was able to handle the exception (return true), in this case the builtin Exception handling is suppressed, otherwise (return false) Stepping will trigger the default behaviour.
+Stepping enables consumers to provide their own Exception logic and notify the framework whether it was able to handle the exception (return true), in this case the builtin Exception handling is suppressed, otherwise (return false) Stepping will trigger the default behaviour.

 To set your CustomException Handler you just need to supply an IExceptionHandler implementation to your AlgoConfig: